How can a media player help researchers draw out testing insights?

 Solution

 Hovering over comments displays a short preview for shorthand review but can always be clicked to reveal the full message in the Comments Tab, allowing users to review, edit, or reply to it.
+The number next to the comment icon denotes the amount of comments in that thread, including the original.

-Edge case: If users add overlapping comments, only one of them is shown at once (default is first chronologically), and the other comments are hidden into tabs underneath—clicking a tab reveals where the comment occurs, and users can cycle through them to reveal them.
-This allows multiple stacked comments to appear without expanding vertically into the media.
+If users add overlapping comments, only one of them is shown at once (default is first chronologically), and the other comments are hidden into tabs underneath—clicking a tab reveals where the comment occurs, and users can cycle through to reveal them individually.